Home > Alternative Loans

 Due to Federal Lending Laws, student loan lenders are required to provide multiple disclosures to the borrower and to collect a Self-Certification Form from the borrower.
 The lender also requests eligibility certification from us.
-This whole process usually takes 2-3 weeks from start to finish, so please plan ahead.
+This whole process usually takes 2-3 weeks (10-15 business days) from start to finish, so please plan ahead.

 - Search for a loan lender through ELMSelect Apply online through the lender's website.